Q: How much do your online prerequisites cost?

 Q: What online prerequisite courses do you offer?

-We offer 25 online prerequisites during the fall, spring, and summer semesters in the following subjects; all of our science courses offer accompanying labs if needed:
+We offer 25 online prerequisites during the fall, spring, and summer semesters in the following subjects:

 Introduction to Communication Sciences & Disorders